chinduja-net/Plantland-webshop/README.md

 An online Webshop application created as an assignment for the testing course in my frontend Development education.
-Developed with Typescript, React and styled by 'styled-components' and tested with Jest for the frontend.<br><br>
+Developed with Typescript, React and styled by 'styled-components' and tested with Jest for the frontend.<br><br>Published in https://plantland-webshop.herokuapp.com/
 <br>
 <br>
 <hr>